Tony Moran (actor): Halloween

 Tony Moran was a struggling actor before he got the role of the unmasked Michael Myers in Halloween.
 At the time he had a job on Hollywood and Vine dressed up as Frankenstein.
 Moran had the same agent as his sister, Erin, who played Joanie Cunningham on Happy Days.
 When Moran went to audition for the role of Michael Myers in 1978, he met for an interview with director John Carpenter and producer Irwin Yablans.
 He has since stated that he originally did not want to do the movie, only changing his mind when he got confirmation that Donald Pleasence would be in it.
 He later got a call back and was told he had got the part.

 Moran was paid $250 for his appearance in Halloween and did not return for any of the sequels, although he was paid for his appearance at the beginning of Halloween II, which was a recap of the first film.

 Other work

 Halloween was Moran's only film for 30 years.
-Through the late seventies and early eighties, he has made guest appearances in several television series including CHiPs, The Waltons, James at 15, and California Fever.
+Through the late seventies and early eighties, he made guest appearances in several television series including CHiPs, The Waltons, James at 15, and California Fever.

 In 2008, Moran returned to acting with the short film The Lucky Break.
 In 2010, he produced and starred in the horror film Beg, which also stars his Halloween co-star P.J.
 Soles.
 In 2014 he starred in Dead Bounty.
 In 2014 he appeared in the documentary film Horror Icon: Inside Michael’s Mask with Tony Moran, which premiered in October 2015.